ChondroFiller® Injection · Self-Assessment

 Which joints can be treated with a ChondroFiller® injection?

 The ChondroFiller® injection is joint-agnostic at a technique level.
 It has been used in knees, hips, ankles, shoulders, and smaller joints.
-Suitability for your specific joint depends on defect size, location, and surrounding cartilage health, all of which are assessed at consultation.
+There is no upper age limit and no defect-size limit on the injection.
+Suitability for your specific joint depends on the pattern of wear on imaging and the condition of the surrounding cartilage, all of which are assessed at consultation.

 What is the difference between a ChondroFiller® injection and LiquidCartilage™?